Vasilisdm/arcadeGame/README.md

 * Everytime you reach the water you are awarded with 100 points.
 * If you get touched by a bug you loose 1 life and your score is reduced by 30 points.
 * If you loose all your lives(you get 3 in total), the game is over and your score is set back to zero!
+* Keep your eyes open for precious gem stones that might appear!
+Collecting each of them increases your game score!
+The blue gem grants you 50points, the green one 100points and last but not least the orange one 200points!

 Watch out for those nasty bugs and have fun!